 Oklahoma Presbyterian College

 The OPC building is on the National Register and the application contains a history of the school as well as a description of the building.
-Ancestry.com has the 1914 Ithanna, the school yearbook, source of the image of the violin class (above).
+Ancestry.com has the 1914 Ithanna, the school yearbook, source of the image of the violin class (right).
 Dust Bowl Girls by Lydia Reeder is a history of the powerful OPC basketball teams of the 1930’s.
 Ruth Ann Semple’s thesis, Origin and Development of Oklahoma Presbyterian College is online.

 OPC is an outgrowth of Presbyterian mission work among the Choctaw Indian nation.
 The first school, called Calvin Institute, opened in 1894.
 Its success led to its being closed and reopened as a larger school called Durant Presbyterian College in 1901.

 Durant Presbyterian College offered standard college courses.
 But with a peak enrollment of 315, it needed more space, and the newly created Southeastern Normal College needed a home.
 So DPC sold its campus to the state and used the money to build a larger building and reorganize the school.

 This reorganization brought Oklahoma Presbyterian College for Girls, which opened in the fall of 1910.
 Semple notes that the school offered three degrees—Bachelor of Arts, Bachelor of Literature, and Bachelor of Science.
 There was also a preparatory division.
 Dust Bowl Girls says that the college girls—mostly white—were required to sit at lunch with younger students—many of whom were Indians—to help with table manners.